In This Volume

 A lis pendens does not create “an estate or interest” but is simply a notice that the party bringing the action claims an estate or interest (Robinson v.
 Holmes, 1914 CanLII 378 (BC SC)).

 A person who seeks judgment against a third party and who has no interest in the third party’s land is not entitled to file a certificate of pending litigation against the third party’s land until that person has obtained judgment and commenced enforcement proceedings under the Court Order Enforcement Act.
 A judgment must be renewed if it is to continue to form a lien or charge on the third party’s land.
 A certificate of pending litigation does not keep a lien or charge alive if the judgment is not renewed.
 Once the judgment expires, the interest in land ceases to exist and there is no longer any right to maintain the certificate of pending litigation (McFarlane Travel Service Ltd. v.
 Godlonton, 2006 BCSC 286).
-See also of chapter 37 (Court Order Enforcement Act, R.S.B.C.
+See also of the Court Order Enforcement Act in chapter 37 (Court Order Enforcement Act, R.S.B.C.
 1996, c.
-78) in volume 2 of this Manual.
+78).

 The conditions described under or (b) are preconditions to the right to register a certificate of pending litigation.
 At the time the plaintiff commenced its action, the claim was for money and not land.
 A subsequent amendment to the statement of claim reveals a sustainable basis for a certificate.
 However, the original certificate must be discharged and a new one filed (RCG Forex Service Corp. v.
 Lin, 1997 CanLII 3482 (BC SC)).
 In subsequent related proceedings, the Court of Appeal upheld the new certificate of pending litigation on the basis of the amended statement of claim (RCG Forex Service Corp. v.
 Lin, 1999 BCCA 644).